thijs/android-ecl-bootstrap/README.md

-On the first run it'll download and install a bunch of stuff, which is saved in your mounted home directory (see `start.sh`; by default this is at `$HOME/docker.state/android-ecl-bootstrap`).
+On the first run it'll download and install a bunch of stuff, which is saved in your mounted home directory (see `start.sh`; by default this is at `$HOME/docker.state/android-ecl-bootstrap` on your host machine).
 You can remove this line, if you want, but then each time you start the docker container it will be blank and redownload everything.

 The first run can take a couple of minutes to finish.